LightBurdenOfficial/SperoCoin/doc/rpc/rst/fundrawtransaction.rst

   {
-    "hex":       "value", (string)  The resulting raw transaction (hex-encoded string) "fee":       n,         (numeric) Fee in ONION the resulting transaction pays "changepos": n          (numeric) The position of the added change output, or -1 }
+    "hex":       "value", (string)  The resulting raw transaction (hex-encoded string) "fee":       n,         (numeric) Fee in SPERO the resulting transaction pays "changepos": n          (numeric) The position of the added change output, or -1 }